 Food in Mauritius comes from a diverse blend of cultural backgrounds.
 This African island situated in the Indian Ocean has a wide range of cultures from Chinese, Indian, French, and African.
 As a result of the diversity, the food comes with influential flavors from those regions.
 Rich in exotic spices and seasonings, the food in Mauritius is excellent.
-We found some of the best food not at restaurant, but from the popular street vendors throughout the island.
+We found some of the best food not at a restaurant, but from the popular street vendors throughout the island.

 Street food can range from vendors in food trucks, small stalls or storefronts along the street.
 Some have just a couple of snacks to choose from, while others have full menus.
 The best part about trying street food is how cheap the food is.
 Food costs 10 Rs to 30 Rs for snacks and 60 Rs to 100 Rs for meals ($0.50 – $2.75).
-In restaurants, the prices are two to six times higher, and lacking the flavors which the street food vendors excelled at.
+In restaurants, the prices are two to six times higher and lacking the flavors which the street food vendors excelled at.